 A Tibetan monk has been arrested in Ngaba, eastern Tibet, following a solo peaceful protest on 16 March.

 Lobsang Dhargay, a monk at Kirti Monastery, carried out the action in the morning at a local market.
 According to reports verified by Tibet Watch, security personnel arrived and detained him a few minutes into the protest.

-The 16 March is a key event in the local calendar and marks the date when four people set themselves on fire in protests between 2011 and 2014 as well as the anniversary date in 2008 when at least 23 people were killed by Chinese authorities in the locality during nationwide protests.
+16 March is a key event in the local calendar and marks the date when four people set themselves on fire in protests between 2011 and 2014, as well as the anniversary date in 2008 when at least 23 people were killed by Chinese authorities in the locality during nationwide protests.